ReadTopic

 Notes

-The preferred way to write a message for a topic is:
+The preferred way to set data and write a message for a topic is:

 allow_multiple_callbacks